wh-alice/mig_visualstudio/vs/misc/all-parameters-must-be-explicitly-typed-if-any-are.md

 ---
-title: "All parameters must be explicitly typed if any are" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"
+title: "All parameters must be explicitly typed if any are | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"